Data-driven online control for real-time optimal economic dispatch and temperature regulation in district heating systems: Introduction

 \item \textbf{ADAM-enhanced online policy learning with improved closed-loop performance.} We incorporate Adaptive Moment Estimation (ADAM) into the DeePO update to improve closed-loop performance, and establish convergence guarantees for the resulting ADAM-enhanced scheme in large-scale DHS control. \end{itemize}

 The remainder of the paper is organized as follows.
 Section~2 presents the DHS model.
-Sections~3 and~4 develop the augmented LQR framework and the DeePO-based online controller design.
+Sections~3 and~4 present a control-oriented formulation for DHS operation and the corresponding online data-driven controller design.
 Section~5 presents simulation results on an industrial-scale DHS with model mismatch and time-varying parameter perturbations.
 Section~6 concludes the paper.